MouseEvent is handled by MouseListener overriding 5 abstract methods. Example given with Screenshot in Simple terms.

 All the five abstract methods of MouseListener are overridden.

-Output screen shown with one of the actions.
+Output screen shown with one of the actions when mouse clicked.